CAR-T 19: the innovative treatment

 • Medical coordination for all your appointments and procedures

-To find out how to access this treatment and make the most of the comprehensive benefits of your VUMI® plan, consult your insurance agent or visit the MyVUMI app
+To find out how to access this treatment and make the most of the comprehensive benefits of your VUMI® plan, consult your insurance agent.
+You can also learn here how to access specialized treatments and medical centers abroad through your international coverage

 Related publications